Dell OptiPlex 380

 This allows for:

-• A fast PCIe GPU for Windows 98 / XP
+• A capable PCIe graphics card for Windows 98 and Windows XP

 • A PCI sound card with better DOS compatibility than onboard audio

-Despite common myths, PCIe graphics can work in Windows 98 on this system with the right card and drivers.
+Despite common assumptions, PCIe graphics cards can work under Windows 98 on this system when paired with a compatible GPU and drivers.

 Rear I/O and legacy ports

-Unlike many later systems, the OptiPlex 380 still includes genuinely useful legacy connectivity:
+Unlike many newer systems, the OptiPlex 380 retains genuinely useful legacy connectivity:

 • VGA output